indeedeng/iwf/README.md

 # What is iWF

 ## Basic Concepts & Usage

+### Workflow and WorkflowState
 iWF lets you build long-running applications by implementing the workflow interface, e.g. [Java Workflow interface](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/github/cadenceoss/iwf/core/Workflow.java).

 The key elements of a workflow are `WorkflowState` e.g. [Java WorkflowState interface](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/github/cadenceoss/iwf/core/WorkflowState.java).
 A workflow can contain any number of WorkflowStates.

-A WorkflowState is implemented with two APIs: `start` and `decide`. `start` API is invoked immediately when a WorkflowState is started.
+A WorkflowState is implemented with two APIs: `start` and `decide`.
+* `start` API is invoked immediately when a WorkflowState is started.
 It will return some `Commands` to server.
 When the requested `Commands` are completed, `decide` API will be triggered.
+* `decide` API will decide next states to execute.
+Next states be multiple, and can be re-executed as different `stateExecutions`.

+### Commands
 These are the two basic command types:
 * `SignalCommand`: will be waiting for a signal from external to the workflow signal channel.
 External application can use SignalWorkflow API to signal a workflow.
 * `TimerCommand`: will be waiting for a **durable timer** to fire.
+* `InterStateChannelCommand`: will be waiting for a value being published from another state execution(internally in the same workflow execution)

 Note that `start` API can return multiple commands, and choose different DeciderTriggerType for triggering decide API:
 * `AllCommandCompleted`: this will wait for all command completed
 * `AnyCommandCompleted`: this will wait for any command completed

+### Persistence
-iWF provides the below persistence APIs when implementing the WorkflowState:
+iWF provides the below persistence storage
 * `DataObject` is for
   * sharing some data values across the workflow
   * can be retrieved by external application using GetDataObjects API